pallets-eco/flask-security/docs/customizing.rst

     * If authentication fails as the result of a `@login_required`, `@auth_required("session", "token")`, or `@token_auth_required` then if the request 'wants' a JSON response, :meth:`.Security.render_json` is called with a 401 status code.
-If not then flask_login.LoginManager.unauthorized() is called.
-By default THAT will redirect to a login view.
+      If not then the `SECURITY_MSG_UNAUTHENTICATED` message is flashed and the request is redirected to the `login` view.

     * If authentication fails as the result of a `@http_auth_required` or `@auth_required("basic")` then a 401 is returned along with the http header ``WWW-Authenticate`` set to